TechLancaster/tl-website/README.md

 We'll also try to create a compendium of resources for all of us.
 Want to start up a new meetup?
 We'll have info for that.
 New to the area and looking to plug in?
 We've got you covered.
 And if you have any other ideas for the site, let us know.
 We're building this together.

 ## Contribute
 Mi casa es su casa.
 Everyone is welcome to submit issues and/or pull requests.
-Come out to [hacknight](http://www.hacklancaster.net/) on Wednesday, August 26th, to help get the ball rolling!
+Or jam in person at  [hacknight](http://www.hacklancaster.net/).
+Here's what you need to get started:

+1. Make sure you've got these installed:
+    - Composer
+    - Bundler
+2. Clone/Fork the repo
+3. Run `composer install`
+4. Run `bundle`
+5. In `/web`, run `php -S localhost:8000`
+6. View the project in a browser at that url

 ## Details
 Our initial thoughts are as follows: